 Negligence may arise when heavy equipment and machinery (such as excavators, trenchers, backhoe loaders, and bulldozers) are operated too close to the edge of the trench, causing vibrations and destabilizing the soil, increasing the risk of collapse.

-At Miller Weisbrod Olesky, our Texas trench collapse accident lawyers will investigate and prove the negligence of construction companies, general contractors and/or other liable parties that led to your accident and injuries.
+At Miller Weisbrod Olesky, our trench collapse accident lawyers will investigate and prove the negligence of construction companies, general contractors and/or other liable parties that led to your accident and injuries.
 We will not hesitate from going to trial if a satisfactory settlement cannot be reached with the defendants to maximize your compensation.

 To prevent trench collapse accidents at construction sites, the Occupational Safety and Health Administration (OSHA) has established specific regulations and guidelines under 29 CFR 1926 Subpart P - Excavations.
 These regulations are designed to ensure the safety of workers during trenching and excavation activities.
 Here are some key OSHA regulations aimed at preventing trench collapse accidents: